chasseurmic/TWRSkewedCollectionView/README.md

 Furthermore, since cells are overlapping (and not always in the same direction because scrolling changes their z-order!), the normal UICollectionView delegate methods cannot be used effectively to know which cell has been tapped by the user.

-Your view controller should thus conform to ```TWRSkewedCollectionViewDelegate``` by implementing the following method, which returns the correct index path of the cell tapped by the user:
+Don't worry: all the boring calculations are once again done behind the scenes.
+Your view controller should just conform to ```TWRSkewedCollectionViewDelegate``` by implementing the following method, which returns the correct index path of the cell tapped by the user:

 ```objc
 - (void)skewedCollectionView:(UICollectionView *)collectionView didSelectItemAtIndexPath:(NSIndexPath *)indexPath;